tangentsoft/pidp8i/doc/os8pkg.md

 ### Searching for .pspec files

-By default, all `.pspec` files live in `.../src/pspec`.
+By default, all `.pspec` files live in a source top-level `pspec/` directory.
 However, `os8pkg` can manipulate target bootable images in arbitrary locations to install and uninstall packages by name using `.pspec` files in arbitrary locations. `os8pkg` searches for `.pspec` files in the following order:

 1. The path found by treating naming the package with a POSIX path.
 For example: